Richard Abel (musician): Career

-Richard Abel's first professional engagement was as pianist and conductor for Quebec crooner Michel Louvain.
+Abel's first professional engagement was as pianist and conductor for Quebec crooner Michel Louvain.
 He then accompanied the comedy duo Ti-Gus et Ti-Mousse (Réal Béland - father, Ti-gus and Denyse Émond, which allowed him to make a name for himself as a pianist musician by authorizing him to perform several solos during their shows.
 He then dabbled in music hall in the context of Guilda's high-profile revues.
-Richard Abel believes that the music hall was the best school for him.
+Abel believes that the music hall was the best school for him.
 He had to learn how to tap dance (he even got a 3rd degree diploma from the Al Gilbert School in New York City, 1983), sing, act, do quick costume changes and, most importantly, capture the audience's attention.

 He also accompanied Alys Robi and other popular artists, which allowed him to work in many of the great hotels and piano bars in the province of Quebec.
 He met the American pianist Liberace on three occasions, whose influence was major in his career, particularly in his choice of repertoire and in certain interpretation techniques.
-However, Richard Abel claims to have never imitated him.
+However, Abel claims to have never imitated him.
 He maintains that unlike Liberace, he does not wear a costume, except when the concept of the show requires it, as during his Viennese show Elegancia.

 He recorded his first record, a 45 rpm vinyl disc or a single, in 1980 which included the pieces Clin d'œil (French for wink) and Thaïs.
 However, it is only with the release of his first LP (Enfin (French for Finally), 1988) that his career as a soloist begins to take off.
-Despite this, his career had little exposure in the mainstream media, his income was meager, and Richard Abel struggled to make ends meet.
+Despite this, his career had little exposure in the mainstream media, his income was meager, and Abel struggled to make ends meet.
 He undertook promotional tours to promote his music.
 He undertook promotional tours in shopping malls in the province of Quebec, which increased his record sales and his audience loyalty.

 He gave a private concert for Prince Philip, Duke of Edinburgh, participated in state dinners (Jeanne Sauvé, the President of Costa Rica, the President of Iceland) and even contributed to the soundtracks of the television series He Shoots, He Scores.
 He also made two cross-Canada tours with the Glenn Miller Orchestra.

 His album Mélodies was nominated for LP of the year for instrumental music at the ADISQ Gala in 1991.
 In 1992, his first Christmas album, Noël au piano (French for Christmas at the piano), earned him his first Félix Award of ADISQ for instrumental album of the year.
 His albums Instrumental Memories in 1993 and Pour le Plaisir/Just for fun in 1995 were also both nominated for a Félix Award for instrumental album of the year.
 Pour le Plaisir/Just for fun was certified Platinum in Canada in 1996 with over 100,000 sales.